GrokCV/Awesome-IRSTD-Datasets/README.md

 #### 1. SIRST

-- **Description:** Published in **IEEE Transactions on Geoscience and Remote Sensing (TGRS)** in **2020** by the team of **Dai Yimian**.
+- **Description:** Published in **IEEE Transactions on Geoscience and Remote Sensing (TGRS)** in **2020** by the team of **Yimian Dai**.
 SIRST is a dataset specially constructed for single-frame infrared small target detection, in which the images are selected from hundreds of infrared sequences for different scenarios.
 - **Target Type:** UAVs, Birds, etc.
 - **GitHub/Project Link:** [SIRST GitHub](https://github.com/YimianDai/sirst)